mastercomfig/mastercomfig/config/README.md

 ### mastercomfig-lowmem-addon

-This is an addon which aggressively reduces memory usage for low memory systems.
+This is an addon which aggressively reduces memory usage for low memory systems(2GB and lower).

 ### mastercomfig-no-footsteps-addon